ved85/ved85/README.md

 ---

-⭐️ *If you like my work, consider giving a star to [your-github-username](https://github.com/your-github-username)!*
+⭐️ *If you like my work, please consider giving a ⭐️ to [your-github-username](https://github.com/your-github-username)!*